Breaks and movement for productivity: the science-backed framework

 This guide is part of our Well-Being collection.

-The productivity multiplier for breaks and movement lies not in resting but in taking the right break type at the right intervals.
+The productivity gain from breaks and movement lies not in resting but in taking the right break type at the right intervals.

-This article maps the full science of breaks and movement — when to take them, what type of movement restores what specific mental resource, and how to build systems that stick in real work environments.
-By the end, you’ll have a framework that works whether you’re in an open office, working remote, or juggling both.
+This article maps the full science of breaks and movement for productivity.
+It covers when to take them, what type of movement restores what specific mental resource, and how to build systems that stick in real work environments.
+By the end, you will have a framework that works whether you are in an open office, working remote, or juggling both.

 Breaks and movement for productivity is the strategic integration of mental rest periods and physical activity throughout the workday to restore cognitive resources, maintain focus quality, and sustain output over extended periods.
 Unlike passive rest, movement breaks specifically use physical activity to reset attention, manage fatigue, and preserve the mental clarity needed for complex work.